Facebook Music Copyright Rules for Reels, Stories, Live, and Ads

 Live streams

-Live streaming poses the most complex music risks because the system monitors in real time and applies stricter enforcement.
+Live streaming carries the most complex music risks because Facebook monitors audio in real time and applies stricter enforcement, especially when you use background tracks.
 To minimize issues, keep any recorded music short and clearly secondary to your spoken content or activity.
 Long background tracks create an uninterrupted fingerprint that invites immediate muting or takedowns, and they weaken the educational or interactive focus Meta expects from live formats.

 Facebook Live content requirements screenshot showing compliance with music guidelines, Community Standards, and Terms of Service.